 Management assessed the effectiveness of our internal control over financial reporting as of December 31, 2008.
 This assessment is based on the criteria for effective internal control described in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on its assessment, management concluded that our internal control over financial reporting as of December 31, 2008 was not effective in the specific areas described in the "Disclosure Controls and Procedures" section above and as specifically described in the paragraphs below.
+Based on its assessment, management concluded that our internal control over financial reporting as of December 31, 2008 was not effective.